-Teaching faculty members must be in compliance with the accreditation standards of the Commission on Colleges of the Southern Association of Colleges and Schools for their teaching fields.
+Teaching faculty members must be in compliance with the accreditation standards of the Southern Association of Colleges and Schools' Commission on Colleges for their teaching fields.
 Also, faculty members must be in compliance with any programmatic accreditation standards that may apply to their particular teaching fields.
 The relevant teaching credential of US graduates must have been granted by a regionally accredited college or university.
 Foreign transcripts and degrees must be given appropriate US equivalency by a credential evaluator that meets SACS standards.